veryacademy/pytest-mastery-with-django/README.md

 </a>
 </div>

+## Aims of this course
+The aims of this course is to:
+* learn how to test Django applications with Pytest Testing Framework

 ## Course Introduction
+Learn how to implement Pytest with Django.
 Welcome to testing Django applications with Pytest course.
 Pytest is a mature full-featured Python testing tool that ultimately helps you write better programs, in this course we integrate Pytest with the Django Framework for testing our Django applications.

 We'll teach you how to get started testing with Pytest and Django, normally a topic reserved for advanced uses.
 I try to simply and present the materials with a practical approach to engage a wider audience and level of knowledge.
 Here are just a few topics we will be learning: